How To Think Like Sherlock Holmes Game

 Platform: Adobe Flash

-We created this Flash game for Edinburgh based publisher Canongate Books to help promote the UK publication of ‘Mastermind:How To Think Like Sherlock Holmes’ by Maria Konnikova.
+We created this Flash game for Edinburgh based publisher Canongate Books to help promote the book ‘Mastermind:How To Think Like Sherlock Holmes’ by Maria Konnikova.

 Do you have the brains to be a super sleuth?
 Test your mental prowess, and sharpen your observation and memory skills.